-The purpose for conducting a Noise Compatibility Study at an airport is to develop a balanced and cost-effective plan for reducing current noise impacts due to airport operations, where practical, and to minimize additional impacts in the future.
+The purpose for conducting an update to the Noise Compatibility Study is to identify noise noncompatible land uses surrounding an airport through the development of Noise Exposure Maps (NEMs), and to recommend measures to both mitigate existing noncompatible land uses and to prevent future noncompatible land uses through the development of a Noise Compatibility Program (NCP).
 By following the process, the airport operator is assured of the FAA's cooperation through the involvement of air traffic control professionals in the study and the FAA's review of the recommended Noise Compatibility Program (NCP).
 An airport with an FAA-approved NCP also becomes eligible for funding assistance for the implementation of approved measures in the NCP.